AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

   ![](images/user_preference_editor_appearance.png){width="800" align="left"}

-    - **View files by**: Select the default way to view the files in the Editor.
+    - **Editor files display configuration**: Select the default way to view the files in the Editor.
 You can view the list of files by the titles or the filenames from the various panels in the Author view.
 By default, the files are displayed by title in the Editor.
-    - **Application theme**: You can choose from the Light or Dark themes for the application.
+    - **Application theme and Source view**: You can choose from the Light or Dark themes for the application and source view.
 In the case of the Light theme, the toolbars and panels use a light grey color background.
 In the case of the Dark theme, the toolbars and panels use a black color background.
 Select **Use device** theme to allow Experience Manager Guides to select the light and dark themes based on the theme of your device.

       In all themes, the content editing area is shown in white color background in the Author view.
-    - **Source view theme**: You can choose from the Light or Dark themes for the content editing area in source view.
-In the case of the Light theme, the content editing area uses a light grey color background for the source view while in the case of Dark theme, it uses a black color background.
-Select **Use device** theme to allow Experience Manager Guides to select the light and dark themes based on the theme of your device.

     - **Always locate files in the repository**: Select this option to show the location of a file in the repository while editing it in the Editor.
     - **Show non-breaking space indicator in the author mode**: Select this option to show an indicator for the non-breaking spaces while editing it in the Editor.
 It’s enabled by default.